-Hundreds of invasive plants are established within the 4CCWMA area.
-These species vary in level of invasiveness, impact, and establishment.
+Hundreds of invasive plants are established within the 4-County CWMA region, varying in levels of invasiveness, impact, and establishment.
 This project focuses on our priority species, defined as those that are considered the most invasive but still documented in our region in very low abundances and still eradicable on a regional or local scale or limited spread.
 These species, if left unchecked, can easily cross the numerous areas of interest for CWMA partners and therefore demand collaborative monitoring and management to maximize effectiveness.
 Coordination necessarily takes on numerous forms.
 Here, we are promoting a process for documenting and coordinating management of the highest priority species.
-This process can be expanded to cover a large number of weeds, but we are currently targeting a restricted list of species to make our objective more achievable.
+This process can be expanded to cover a large number of weeds, but we are currently targeting a restricted list of species to make our objective more strategic and achievable.

 Current Priority Weed Coordination Targets: